yugabyte/ybm-cli/README.md

     --wait
 ```

-If you are using the CLI with the `--wait` flag in your CI system you can specify the environment variable `YBM_CI` to avoid
+If you are using the CLI with the `--wait` flag in your CI system you can specify the environment variable `YBM_CI` to `true` to avoid
  generating unnecessary logs lines.

 [![asciicast](https://asciinema.org/a/dUSEfk4cJKdsxsZ8gnIU4l4lY.svg)](https://asciinema.org/a/dUSEfk4cJKdsxsZ8gnIU4l4lY)